Zuhd4/2026-GP1-6/README.md

 # Lexia – Dyslexia Support Learning Application

-Lexia is an interactive mobile application designed to help children with dyslexia improve their reading, spelling, and comprehension skills.
-It uses a level based system where children start at Level 1 and progress step by step, giving them a clear and structured learning path.
-The application has two connected interfaces: a child interface and a parent interface.
-The child interface includes fun mini games like Word Matching to improve vocabulary, Letter Scramble to practice spelling, listen and spell and a Short Story section to support reading, pronunciation, and understanding.
-Accessibility features, such as the OpenDyslexic font, make reading easier for children with dyslexia.
-The parent interface allows caregivers to track their child’s progress and performance, and it also includes an OCR feature to capture real world text and identify difficult words.
-The goal of Lexia is to provide a simple, engaging, and supportive learning tool that strengthens literacy skills, builds confidence, and encourages independent learning for children with dyslexia.
+# Introduction

+Lexia is an Android mobile learning application designed to support children with dyslexia in improving their reading and spelling skills.
+The application provides a child-friendly interface with interactive learning activities, level-based progression, text-to-speech support, speech recognition, OCR text capture, and a word difficulty scoring system.

+The goal of Lexia is to create a supportive and engaging learning environment where children can practice reading and spelling through educational games and reading activities.
+The application also provides a parent interface that allows parents to manage child profiles, monitor progress, scan learning materials, and analyze word difficulty.